Overview

 Faculty

-Our Agriculture Department faculty are enthusiastic, well-liked, and approachable.
-They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
-Sheridan College’s strong relationships with local and national industries in range land management, wildlife management, and agriculture present students with unique opportunities to expand their college experiences.
+Our Agriculture Department faculty are enthusiastic and approachable.
+They will make sure you learn the foundational skills to further your education or find a job following graduation.
+Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management, and agriculture present students with unique opportunities to expand their college experiences.